 1.15.
 The various duties and responsibilities of organizations and individuals are described in Section 2.
 Recommendations on the preparation of a safety assessment and on the radiation protection programme are provided in Sections 3 and 4, respectively.
 Recommendations on training and qualification of personnel are provided in Section 5.
 Sections 6 and 7 provide recommendations on individual monitoring of workers and workplace monitoring, respectively.
-Section 8 provides recommendations for gamma and neutron sources.
-Section 9 describes security considerations for gamma and neutron sources in well logging facilities and on a site, and Section 12 provides recommendations on the safe transport of radioactive sources.
+Section 8 provides recommendations on the control of gamma and neutron sources.
+Section 9 describes security considerations for gamma and neutron sources.
+Sections 10 and 11 provide recommendations on the safe use of neutron and gamma sources in well logging facilities and on a site, and Section 12 provides recommendations on the safe transport of radioactive sources.
 Preparedness for and response to emergencies involving well logging sources is described in Section 13.